 See also What's in a Name?

 Ring-necked Parakeets are now widespread in the UK, especially in London and the Home Counties, but with smaller populations appearing in central and west Midlands, east Anglia, Lincolnshire and Lancashire and progressively further north.
 A 2015 survey reported over 85,000 parakeets from 10 European countries, with the greatest number (31,000) in the UK So where did they come from?
-There are many apocryphal tales such as the deliberate release of several Parakeets after the filming of The African Queen at Isleworth in 1951, or by Phil Lynott, singer and guitarist of the group Thin Lizzy in the 1970s.
+There are many apocryphal tales such as the deliberate release of several Parakeets after the filming of The African Queen at Isleworth in 1951, or by Phil Lynott, singer and guitarist of the group Thin Lizzy in the 1970s, and alternatively Jimi Hendrix!
 There is little doubt that there have been some releases that were deliberate, but the majority appeared as escapees from aviary collections, particularly when such aviaries are damaged by storms.
 Many birds will have escaped during the great storm of October 1987.

 However, many aviary birds will have escaped in the same way, without surviving so well in the wild.
 What then has made the Ring-necked Parakeet so successful?
 The native habitat of the Indian sub-species in the foothills of the Himalayas makes them readily adapted to the cold weather of British winters.
 They breed early in the year, starting to nest in January in holes in tree trunks, long before birds such as starlings, owls or woodpeckers, that use similar sites, are ready to breed.
 They lay 2-4 eggs per clutch, with incubation for three weeks, and a high proportion of youngsters fledging in just seven weeks.
 Adults will go on to raise a second or even third brood in one year, while youngsters are ready to breed themselves at the age of three years.
 They are pugnacious, bold, and willing to eat most grains, seeds, buds, leaves, berries and nuts.
 Thus they have a wide choice of food sources, and take advantage of the numerous bird tables and feeders put out in suburban and urban gardens.
 They will compete with and scare away the more familiar but timid native garden birds at such sites.
 So are they escaped domesticated species – therefore ‘feral’ – or are they established alien species – therefore ‘naturalised’?
 I think either description is acceptable and interchangeable.